BlockchainCommons/Research/papers/bcr-2020-013-crc32-cbor-tag.md

 ### Semantics

 A CRC-32 checksum is represented in the machine as an unsigned 32-bit integer.
-Memory layout may be little-endian or big-endian depending on the processor, and so the checksum must be translated to network byte order (big-endian) before being encoded as CBOR.
+Memory layout may be little-endian or big-endian depending on the processor, so the checksum must be translated to network byte order (big-endian) before being encoded as CBOR.
 In CBOR, a CRC-32 checksum has tag 19 and is encoded as an unsigned integer (major type 0).

 ### Example